-OxyWhey is designed for health-conscious active individuals engaged in regular exercise who want a tasty protein shake to support muscle growth and/or fat loss.
-Categories as a fat loss protein, OxyWhey can be usedeither alone (with water) as a low-calorie snack pre or post exercise or mixed with berries/fruit/greens/seeds/milk for a higher calorie post workout recovery meal.
+OxyWhey is designed for health-conscious active individuals engaged in the regular exercise who want a tasty protein shake to support muscle growth and/or fat loss.
+Categories as a fat-loss protein, OxyWhey can be used either alone (with water) as a low-calorie snack pre or post-exercise or mixed with berries/fruit/greens/seeds/milk for a higher calorie post-workout recovery meal.

 The protein blend in OxyWhey consists of whey protein isolate (WPI), whey concentrate and micellar casein.
-On top of this are a range of fat loss ingredients such as MCT oil, green tea extract, chromium picolinate, and grape seed extract.
+On top of this is a range of fat-loss ingredients such as MCT oil, green tea extract, chromium picolinate, and grape seed extract.
 There are also some added amino acids including taurine, tyrosine, and leucine.
 EHPLabs also included digestive enzymes to assist with protein breakdown and absorption.

 Each 31g serve provides a modest 120 calories, with a macronutrient breakdown of:

 - 24g protein